lennartolesen/my-first-repo/README.md

 # Hello world

-This is a test branch where I am making some changes.

-Trying to simulate a conflict.
+This is a test branch, im trying to make a conflict.

-I hope this works!
+Does this work?